Your business isn’t working. Close it. That’ll be $50K, thanks.

 We learn more from failure than success.
 When you’re working out the pitch, the objections, the right buyers, and the right language all at the same time, early results are noise.

-We say in Australia that even a dog’s arse gets sunshine from time to time.
+We say in Australia that even a dog’s ass gets sunshine, from time to time.
 An early yes can be a fluke.
 A sympathetic buyer.
 An enthusiastic salesperson’s first day.
 A beginners luck moment that doesn’t repeat.
 If you get a cluster of early wins from a half finished pitch you’ll build confirmation bias around something you don’t yet understand and keep replicating it until the fluke runs out.

-Early failure is cleaner data.
+We look to fail early, early failure is cleaner data.
 A no, or a specific objection, tells you something true about the gap between what you built and what the market wants.
 We can come back to a founder and say this is how you need to pivot.
 That is worth more than six months of false confidence.
 Sales needs to be comfortable with uncertainty.

 Find One Person Who Will Pay Before You Build